-I can go hours about how intricate vim settings can get, but when searching the internet about
+I can go on for quite awhile about how intricate vim settings can get, but when searching the

 Throughout this post, we are going to be editing the